alanmacdoug/astrowind/src/data/post/what-a-deliverability-audit-actually-contains.md

 ## What the investigation covers

 An audit is a systematic check of every layer that affects where email lands.
-The work is divided into three parts, each one checked, each one documented, each one scored as pass/fail with evidence.
+The work is divided into three parts — each checked and documented, with evidence-backed scoring.

 ### 1. Domain authentication